inupoppox/search-restaurant-nearby-project/README.md

 VUE_APP_GMAP_KEY=YOUR_GOOGLE_KEY
 ```

-On the server side, you need to update your key in /server/config/autoload/local.php
+On the server side, you need to create /server/config/autoload/local.php to store environment variable then, put your API key
+and page_size which is defined for pagination on the website in here.
 ```php
 return [
     'page_size' => 6,